cvbarros/cvbarros.io/site/content/post/pipelines-as-code-teamcity.md

 ## Writing a custom Terraform provider for TeamCity
 After deciding that Terraform was the way forward, the challenge was to write a Terraform Provider in Golang, an ecosystem I had no experience with.
 Custom provider development can be trivial if you have the experience and a Golang SDK for the API you're trying to automate.
 Unfortunately, I had neither :cry:.

 At first, I've tried auto-generating a Golang client for TeamCity's API by using [go-swagger](https://goswagger.io/).
-That resulted in a very unfriendly API, that would leak a lot of peculiarities of TeamCity's API to the provider implementation, and rending the code very complex and convoluted to maintain.
+That resulted in a very unfriendly API, leaking a lot of peculiarities of TeamCity's API to the provider implementation, turning convoluted code to maintain.

 Since there was no other usable open-source Golang SDK for TeamCity, I had to write one, considering the use cases I had in mind for the provider.
 You can [find the code for this project here](https://github.com/cvbarros/go-teamcity-sdk).
 Experiences on that will serve as input for future writings.